geksiong/gs-garden/projects/music_server.md

 - I could disconnect both 3V3 pins (1 and 17) as well without impact to the operation.
 - Of course, dimming is not an option with approach, but I just want to turn off the backlight to save power (and hopefully extend the LCD's life)

+**Update 2023-06-11**: Using a cheap inline USB power meter, I tested the power consumption of the Pi under different conditions:

+- Everything powered up and playing music: power draw is about 450-500mA
+- Not playing music, LCD on: not much difference observed
+- Playing music, LCD off: 330-350mA
+- Mot playing music, LCD off: 320-330mA
+- Halted, LCD on: 240mA
+- Halted, LCD off: 110-130mA

+From the above observations, the DAC doesn't add much to the power consumption, but the LCD takes about 110mA, double the power during halt, so that's significant.
+Anyway, there's no point having an eternally turned on LCD when I'm not always the the device, and when I am using it I won't often look at the screen.

+*See section below regarding restarting the Pi after system halt*

+### Switching the LCD on/off

+I thought it would be a simple matter of using a transistor but it turns out to be not so simple.
+I only have 2N2222 NPN transistors on hand, but they don't work for this use case as they cannot be used for 'high-side' switching i.e. switching at the 5V side with the load 'below'.
+NPN transistors are designed for 'low-side' switching, where the load is 'above' the transistor emitter goes to GND.

+I found a suggestion to use the NPN transistor, controlled by a GPIO pin and output to switch on a PNP transistor at the 'high side', which then switches on the LCD.
+Googling further on this topic, I found out that this is a kind of 'Darlington transistor' circuit, specifically a 'Sziklai Transistor Pair', so seems legit.

+Alternatively, I can use MOSFET, but I must get the right type also.
+Other possibilities are to use a relay or reed switch.
+Since I have the NPN transistors already and also the resistors, I decided to try the PNP transistor approach.

 ## Buttons and Rotary Encoders

 I decided to add some physical controls to the setup.
 Someone has already written a guide here: https://docs.picoreplayer.org/projects/control-jivelite-by-rotary-encoders-and-buttons/.
 However, the guide has a very critical error which caused me to spend hours to troubleshoot.
 Turns out the sbpd command should be run in daemon mode with the `-d` parameter and that's missing from the guide.
 Also, those comments in the sbpd command shouldn't be in the actual script.